kubernetes-sigs/cluster-api/docs/proposals/machine-api-proposal.md

 corresponding Node should have its external resources released by the provider-specific controller, and should be deleted as well.

-Fields like the kubelet version, the container runtime to use, and its version, are modeled as fields on the Machine's spec.
+Fields like the kubelet version are modeled as fields on the Machine's spec.
 Any other information that is provider-specific, though, is part of an opaque ProviderConfig string that is not portable between different providers.

 The ProviderConfig is recommended to be a serialized API object in a format owned by that provider, akin to the [Component Config](https://goo.gl/opSc2o)